GoInterject/GoInterject.github.io/bApps/bFinancials/Localize.md

 > - Status determines whether the report will be live or not
 >
 >
-> **Step 11:** Now fill in the "Drill Code" and "Target Tab Name" using the information your wrote down in step # 2.
+> **Step 11:** Now fill in the "Drill Code" and "Target Tab Name" using the information your wrote down in step #2.
 Click "Save".
 > ![Open Library](/images/Localize/CopyDrillCodes.png){: .center-image }
 >
-> **Step 12:** Open the report library and check for the report under your company name folder.
+> **Step 12:** Open the Report Library and check for the report under your company name folder.
 >
 >